-The California State University (CSU) is the largest four-year university system in the country, with 23 campuses, almost 412,000 students and 43,000 faculty and staff.
+The California State University (CSU) is the largest four-year university system in the country, with 23 campuses, almost 437,000 students and 44,000 faculty and staff.
 The CSU's mission is to provide high-quality, affordable education to meet the ever-changing needs of the people of California.
-Since the system's creation in 1961, it has awarded about 2.5 million degrees.
-During college year 2010-2011, nearly 98,895 CSU degrees were awarded.
+Since the system's creation in 1961, it has awarded about 2.7 million degrees.

 The CSU plays a critical role in preparing outstanding candidates for the job market.
 CSU graduates help drive California's aerospace, healthcare, entertainment, information technology, biomedical, international trade, education, and multimedia industries.
-The CSU confers 54 percent of California's bachelor's degrees in business, 52 percent of its bachelor's degrees in agricultural business and management, and 45 percent of its bachelor's degrees in computer engineering.
+The CSU confers 65 percent of California's bachelor's degrees in business, 62 percent of its bachelor's degrees in agricultural business and management, and 45 percent of its bachelor's degrees in engineering and technology.
 The CSU also educates the professionals needed to keep the state running.
-It provides bachelor's degrees to teachers (52 percent), criminal justice workers (84 percent), social workers (82 percent) and public administrators (35 percent).
+It provides over 50% of bachelor's degrees to teachers, criminal justice workers, social workers, and public administrators.
 Altogether, about half the bachelor's degrees and a third of the master's degrees awarded each year in California are from the CSU.

 One key feature of the CSU is its affordability.
-For 2010-11, the CSU's systemwide fee for full-time undergraduate students was \$4,335.
-With individual campus fees added in, the CSU's total fees averaged \$5,291 which is the lowest among any of the CSU's comparison public institutions nationwide.
-Half of the students who attend CSU receive financial aid, and almost 50 percent of CSU undergraduates receive enough financial aid to cover all mandatory fees.
-CSU students who borrowed loan money owed 20 percent less than the state average and nearly 40 percent less than the national average.
-A CSU degree also provides a higher earning potential as a CSU graduate's average mid-career media salary is seven percent higher than the national average of graduates from the top 175 public universities.
+For 2011-12, the CSU's systemwide fee for full-time undergraduate students was \$5,472.
+With individual campus fees added in, the CSU's total fees averaged \$6,499 which is the lowest among any of the CSU's comparison public institutions nationwide.
+Seventy-three percent of the students who attend CSU receive financial aid, and more than 50 percent of CSU undergraduates receive enough financial aid to cover mandatory fees.
+As of 2010-11, CSU students who borrowed money owed 12.7 percent less than the state average and nearly 35 percent less than the national average.